jgaviria/secret_config/README.md

 # SecretConfig

 Upon starting your app SecretConfig will read all the parameters under the configured path and will load them into memory.
-The reasoning behind this is to limit the amount of API calls to the ssm parameter store but rather doing them against a local GenServer.
+The reasoning behind this is to limit the amount of API calls to the ssm parameter store by rather doing them against a local GenServer.
 Actions like push or delete will first update aws ssm and then immediately update the GenServer state.

 ## Status
 Early prototype code, not for production use.